geoscixyz/em/content/case_histories/mt_isa/processing.rst

 3D Inversion
 ************

 In preparation for the 3D inversion of the IP data, locations were geo-referenced in planimetry to the local grid (:numref:`MtIsa_3D_Topo`).
 The vertical position of the electrodes were re-assigned based on a global DEM provided by `Geoscience Australia`_ to minimize topographic effects.
 The model mesh constructed for the 3D DCR inversion was used as well as the 3D recovered conductivity model.
 In total, 3243 P-DP and DP-P observations were inverted.
 Additional smoothing in the N-S orientation was applied in order to compensate for the 500-m line spacing.
 The desired data misfit was set to two times the number of data as with the 2D inversions.
 The 3D model can be viewed through the animation video that slices vertically and then horizontally through the model.
 The final portion of the animation shows the chargeability as an iso-surface, using a threshold that progressively increases in magnitude.
-The final image shows only cells that have a chargeabilty greater than 50 msec.
+The final image shows only cells that have a chargeability greater than 50 msec.
 Sections through the recovered 3D chargeability model are presented in :numref:`MtIsa_3D_IPModel`.
 Overall, the IP inversion shows a complex region of north-south trending chargeability in center of the volume but the linear chargeability feature that coincides with the region of moderate conductivity is of most interest.

 .. _MIMchgMovie: